Update from June 2022:

 - Submission to inform the European Commission 2021 Enlargement Package (April 2021)

 The Republic of North Macedonia’s legal framework enshrines some basic protections against arbitrary detention, and some safeguards to prevent and reduce statelessness.
-However, although it is state party to the statelessness conventions, there is no statelessness determination procedure, and no stateless protection status.
+However, although it is State party to the statelessness conventions, there is no statelessness determination procedure, and no stateless protection status.
 There is a very limited route to regularisation for some stateless people on the territory (who were citizens of the former Yugoslavia) but options for others are limited to applying for asylum or a temporary residence permit at the discretion of the Government, both providing only very limited rights.
-There are some protections in law from arbitrary detention, including the right to free legal aid and effective remedies to challenge detention, but people detained are often not made aware of their rights in practice.
+There are some protections in law from arbitrary detention, including the right to free legal aid and remedies to challenge detention, but people detained are often not made aware of their rights in practice.

 Zoran Drangovski, Macedonian Young Lawyers Association